-American Express Business Platinum Card Sees Massive Changes
+Business Platinum Card® from American Express Sees Massive Changes

-For point collectors, the American Express Business Platinum Card was one of the best credit cards out there, but that may no longer be the case.
+For point collectors, the Business Platinum Card® from American Express was one of the best credit cards out there, but that may no longer be the case.
 Previously, when applying for the card through a referral, you would receive a massive 75,000 Membership Rewards points when making $5,000 in purchases in the first three months of card membership.
 Now you’ll receive 60,000 Membership Rewards points and you’re required to spend $7,000 within the first three months.

 If that wasn’t bad enough, for those making the referral, you now get only 15,000 Membership Rewards points which is down from 25,000.
 Oh, and the annual fee was increased from $399 to $499, which obviously hurts too.
 The only positive change with this card is that you now get unlimited access to Priority Pass lounges.